We are committed to;

 Hello, I’m Madeleine.
-I’m really excited to get started working on the Jigsaw project, mostly because I love talking to people, but also because I am interested in gathering and hearing other people’s opinions about peer support- something I feel strongly about.
-I think it is so important to quantify and understand just how much peer support uplifts and empowers people, especially due to ongoing cuts to so many non-crisis services, undervaluing and side-lining the expertise and support that those with lived experience can provide each other.
-I am really interested in how privilege and experiences of mental health intersect, and in how to create spaces in which people feel safe and heard, something that is often realised through peer support.
+I’m really excited to be part of the Jigsaw II project, mostly because I love talking to people and hearing their opinions, but also because I think peer support holds such innate value.
+I think it is so important to quantify and understand just how much peer support uplifts and empowers people.
+I think this is especially the case now, in the context of ongoing cuts to so many non-crisis services, which undervalue and sideline the expertise and support that those with lived experience can provide each other.
+I am really interested in how privilege and experiences of mental health intersect, and in how to create spaces in which people feel safe and heard, something that is often realized through peer support.
 I have a background in support work in a range of settings, working with sexual and domestic abuse survivors, street homeless people, and asylum seekers and refugees.
-I have recently completed a masters in psychology, and hope one day to complete a clinical psychology doctorate, but that’s a long way away currently!

 Hi, I’m Sonia.
 I’m a member of the Survivor Researcher Network and have been engaged in social research for over twenty years with a focus on marginalised communities.
 I have also been active in the community and voluntary sector for over twenty five years.
 I am currently running an online peer support programme for women in response to the disproportionate impact CoVid is having on the African-Caribbean and Asian communities in Leicester.
 I was also a researcher on the first Jigsaw report on peer support.

-We'd like to hear from as many people as possible, so if you would like to get involved we'd love to hear from you.
 We are particular interested in talking to people from the BAME and/or LGBTQI+ communities, young people (18-25), people living in deprivation, and gender specific groups.
-You can take part in 1-to-1 interviews, focus groups or complete our survey.
-You can receive a voucher up to £25 if you're taking part in our interviews or groups.
+You can complete our survey, take part in 1-to-1 interviews or a focus group.
+If you are selected to take part in a focus group or a focus group you can receive a voucher up to £25.